 World Handicap System (WHS) Hub

-Beginning in early 2020, the USGA and the R&A will implement major changes to the fabric of our handicap system.
+Beginning in early 2020, the USGA and the R&A implemented major changes to the fabric of our handicap system.
 This revamped World Handicap System aims to bring the game of golf under a single set of handicapping rules and provide a more consistent measure of players’ ability between different regions of the world.
-The WHS Hub will serve as your one-stop shop for the key changes and what you need to know before this new system goes into place.
+The WHS Hub will serve as your one-stop shop for the key changes and what you need to know about this new system.
 Below you will find information on each of the major changes in digestible videos and printable PDF documents.
 Please share this WHS Hub with all of your fellow golfers!

 For the full set of rules governing the World Handicap System, click here

 But that’s okay!
 Finally, players around the world will have an apples-to-apples handicap.
 Your new Handicap Index will be more responsive to good scores by averaging your eight best scores out of your most recent 20 (previously, it was 10 out of 20 with a .96 multiplier).
 In short, your Handicap Index will be determined by your demonstrated ability and consistency of scores.
 In most cases for golfers in the U.S., it changed by less than one stroke.

 2. You need to know your Course Handicap.

 Your Course Handicap will be the number of strokes needed to play to par rather than strokes needed to play to the course rating.
 This will result in greater variance in that number and presents a change, as historically it has represented the number of strokes needed to play to the Course Rating.
 This is a good thing, as par is an easy number to remember and is generally the same across different tee sets.
 Target score for the day?
 Par plus Course Handicap.
 The Course Rating will now be inherent within the calculation to be more intuitive and account for competing from different tees.